Affiliate links on Android Authority may earn us a commission. Learn more.

 By mid-2020, HUAWEI had apparently accepted its fate.
 It stopped filing new lawsuits and stopped making any public declarations that it’s still trying to overturn the HUAWEI ban.

-In 2021, though, with Trump’s exit from the White House, HUAWEI started making new attempts.
+In 2021, though, after Trump’s exit from the White House, HUAWEI started making new attempts.
 HUAWEI founder Ren Zhengfei stated that he would welcome a chat with President Biden.
 Elsewhere, the company filed a new lawsuit against the FCC related to the HUAWEI ban.
-However, so far, these efforts have proved fruitless.
+However, these efforts proved fruitless, and with Trump coming back to the White House in 2025, they probably will continue to be fruitless.

 Full HUAWEI ban gets delays, license system established